debbie-drg/HowToProveItWithLean/README.md

   ```

 * Clone the repository
 * Open the folder for the repository in the terminal and run `lake build`.
-Keep in mind that this will compile `mathlib4`, so it will take a while.
+Keep in mind that this will compile [mathlib4](https://github.com/leanprover-community/mathlib4), a library of mathematical results that span more than the common maths bachelor's degree,  so it will take a while.
 It is preferred that `lake build` is run on a terminal with VSCode conflicts.
 Otherwise, VSCode may be using some of the files that lake wants to use and it will error out.